nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * normal text denotes command keywords
 > * `< >` denotes parameters
 > * `[ ]` denotes that the parameter is optional
+>
+> **<span style="font-size:20px">DateTime Inputs</span>**
+>
+> **Today** supports datetime inputs in natural language.
+This means that you are free to specify the deadline using words like today, tomorrow, next week and so on.
+You can also use a dd/mm/yyyy format if you wish.
+If only time is provided, we assume you mean today.
+If only date is provided, we assume you mean 11:59pm.

 ### 3.1.
 Adding Tasks